Sweet Frugal Life

 Snuggle up together, pop some popcorn and have a family movie night.
 Watch a few old classics or try something new.
 All that matters is that you are spending time together.

 Not sure where to stream?
-Try Paramount+ for free for one week!
+Try Paramount+ for free for one month with code: CHALLENGE39!

 9. Bake Bread